The Archive as Project

 PubLab is a toolset – not a platform – to enable the creation of web publications, as defined by the W3C.

-• Epubs need separate apps to read the publications, creating additional complexity – you have to research and choose your app: which one feels best, which can synchronize your notes across devices (and not many can), and when you have chosen, you are effectively locked to the application (because there is no way to transfer your highlights and notes)
+• EPUBs need separate apps to read the publications, creating additional complexity – you have to research and choose your app: which one feels best, which can synchronize your notes across devices (and not many can), and when you have chosen, you are effectively locked to the application (because there is no way to transfer your highlights and notes between apps).
+What is more, many applications are bound to a specific class of devices, or worse – to devices of one specific vendor.

-• The reading experience of these books cannot be designed (it is the app that decides on the reading experience) – as a result, all digital books look the same, which is frustrating for designers, because today’s web allows for fantastic control of typography & layout
+• the reading experience of these “books” cannot be designed, because it is the app that decides on the reading experience – as a result, all digital books look the same, which is frustrating both for readers (boring!), and for designers, because today’s web allows for fantastic control of typography & layout.

 All those who emphasize that it is important for them to read a book in its printed form emphasize the sensousness of the reading experience.
 This sensouousness is related to the texture and smell of the paper, typeface, graphic design, etc. None of this is provided by modern digital publications.